CH6832/exploratory-tech-studio/tech-studio-projects/other-projects/contract-management-system/java/README.md

    - **Blockchain Framework**: Hyperledger Fabric or Ethereum (for smart contract deployment and ledger management)
    - **Database**: PostgreSQL (for relational data), MongoDB (for distributed storage)
    - **Message Broker**: Kafka or RabbitMQ (for handling smart contract events and inter-service communication)
+   - **Search Service**: Elasticsearch for contract indexing and querying.

 #### **Frontend Technologies:**
    - **Angular** (for stakeholder access portals, contract management dashboard)